yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-gateway-configuration-options.md

 This option is required if you desire to use `policies.policy_source` as `file`.
 Specifies the path of a JSON file containing the available policies.

+### policies.allow_explicit_policy_id

+As of v2.1, by default, in a Pro installation, Tyk will load Policy IDs and use the internal object-ID as the ID of the policy.
+This is not portable in cases where the data needs to be moved from installation to installation.

+If you set this value to `true`, then the `id` parameter in a stored policy (or imported policy using the REST API of the Dashboard), will be used instead of the internal ID.

+This option should only be used when transporting an installation to a new database.

 ### health_check

 This section enables the configuration of the health-check API endpoint and the size of the sample data cache (in seconds).